Business Finance Guide

 The type of finance you choose matters

-When you’re desperately keen to buy, start or grow a business, you may feel like any finance will do.
-Don’t fall into that trap.
-Choosing the wrong type of finance could break your business later, or severely hamstring it.
+When you’re desperate to buy, start, or build a business, you may believe that any amount of money will suffice.
+Don’t get caught in that trap.
+Choosing the wrong form of financing now could break or severely hamstring your organisation later.

 Begging, borrowing, and bootstrapping